 The federal Fair Labor Standards Act (FLSA) places it on employers to pay the full amount of a wage owed to an employee, as well as to track it accurately.
 An employer’s failure to do so can now lead to law enforcement getting involved to resolve wage claims, with the Gov siding soundly with employees.

-HB19-1267 has deep roots in the work of the Colorado Human Trafficking Task Force, which has determined that “labor trafficking” was one of the most common types of human trafficking, but the least prosecuted.
+HB19-1267 is an employment law that has deep roots in the work of the Colorado Human Trafficking Task Force, which has determined that “labor trafficking” was one of the most common types of human trafficking, but the least prosecuted.
 One of the reasons the bill gained such momentum was because of the Worker Misclassification Task Force that was established by former Governor of Colorado, Hickenlooper, last year.
 The task force, which works with representatives from organized labor, the construction industry, and the Colorado Department of Labor and Employment has mainly focused on how to identify and hold accountable businesses that inappropriately classify workers as independent contractors as opposed to employees.

 Both the Colorado Human Trafficking and Worker Misclassification Task Force found that a majority of victims of labor trafficking are undocumented workers who speak little to no English.
 They are often hired by unethical labor brokers who, in most cases, send them across national or state lines to do low-skilled manual labor.
 These people are not only paid less than their trained counterparts but in many cases, their wages are withheld without their knowledge or consent.

 Dishonest companies that take part in such practices also don’t typically provide required protections such as workers compensation or unemployment insurance.
 As a result of not providing those protections, companies can drastically undercut the prices of legitimate employers in the industry, that accurately classify and pay their workers.
 The actions of dishonest companies not only their workers but other employers that play by the rules and ultimately lose out on business when they aren’t able to match a lower bid.